nrs-org/novelslop/content/vol_01/chap_14.typ

   "Mikoto was thinking of joining the tracks team, since she has been running since middle school."
 Uta explained.

-  "Oh, you did mention it when we first talked..."
+  "Oh, you did mention it when we first talked...
+Yesterday at the dining place too."

   Mona recalled that Mikoto mentioned running on the her first day at school.
   If she could remember correctly, it was something like her sister gave Mikoto